JohanWWW/PointLess/readme.md

 ```

 ## CLI Installation
-.NET 5.0 SDK is recommended.
+.NET 5 SDK is recommended.
 Not tested on earlier .NET releases.
-Not tested on Mac.

-- Clone this repository
+- Clone this repository and place it anywhere on your system.

-- Launch 'Developer Command Prompt for VS' and set current directory to the repository's path
-- Set the current directory the CLI-project: `cd CLI`
-- Strongly typed resource classes needs to be generated in order for the project template engine to work.
-To do this you can use ResGen.
-In the developer command prompt run the following commands \
-`resgen /useSourcePath /str:csharp,ProjectGeneration ProjectGeneration\ProjectFiles.resx` \
-`resgen /useSourcePath /str:csharp,ProjectGeneration ProjectGeneration\StandardLibraries.resx`
+### Windows Cmd
+- Navigate to the project named *CLI* with the `cd` command. \
+For example `cd <path>\ZeroPoint\CLI` *(replace \<path\> with appropiate path)*
-- Run the following command in the developer command prompt to generate nuget package \
+- Run the following commands in the command prompt to generate nuget package and install the command line interface
-`dotnet pack`
+    - `dotnet pack`
+    - `dotnet tool install --global --add-source .\nupkg zeropointcli`

+### macOS/Linux Terminal
+- Navigate to the project named *CLI* with the `cd` command. \
+For example `cd <path>/ZeroPoint/CLI` *(replace \<path\> with the appropiate path)*
-- Install the command line interface \
+- Run the following commands in Terminal to generate nuget package and install the command line interface
+    - `dotnet pack`
-`dotnet tool install --global --add-source .\nupkg zeropointcli`
+    - `dotnet tool install --global --add-source ./nupkg zeropointcli`

 ## Uninstall CLI
 To uninstall the command line interface run the following command \
 `dotnet tool uninstall --global zeropointcli`

-## Get Started
+## Create and run project
-- Create a new project by creating a new directory anywhere on your system and open in Visual Studio Code
+- Create a new project by creating a new directory anywhere on your system and navigate to it in Cmd/Terminal
-- In vs code, launch a new instance of Windows PowerShell (or cmd) and run `zero new`.
-This command will generate project files such as configurations, libraries and boilerplate code
+- Run following command `zero new` to generate project files such as configurations, libraries and boilerplate code

 The generated files will appear in the project directory.
-Open the file named 'program.0p' which is located in 'source' and begin coding! \
+Open the file named *program.0p* which is located in *source* and begin coding!
+To run the program, execute `zero run`.

-By default, the program's entry point is the function named 'main'.
-You can change this by modifying the project file.
+By default, the program's entry point is the function named *main*.
+You can change this at any time by modifying the project file.

-To run code, execute `zero run`.
+A program can consist of code that is split into multiple `.0p` files.
+If a new file is added to the project it needs to be manually included in the project file.
+The filename (extension omitted) also needs to be listed somewhere in the compile order list.
+The file that is listed first in the compile order is compiled first.
+The file that contains the program's entry point should always be the last to be compiled.
+The compile order needs to be ordered properly in order to avoid referencing problems.
+Reference code from another file with the `use <lib_name>;` keyword.
+The `use` statement should be placed at the top the referencer file.